Removes Windows PowerShell snap-ins from the current session.

 Type: SwitchParameter Parameter Sets: (All) Aliases: cf Required: False Position: Named Default value: False Accept pipeline input: False Accept wildcard characters: False

 Specifies the names of Windows PowerShell snap-ins to remove from the current session.
-Wildcard characters (*) are permitted.
+The parameter name ("Name") is optional, and wildcard characters (*) are permitted in the value.

 Type: String Parameter Sets: (All) Aliases: Required: True Position: 0 Default value: None Accept pipeline input: True (ByPropertyName) Accept wildcard characters: False

-Returns an object that represents the snap-in.
+Returns an object representing the snap-in.
 By default, this cmdlet does not generate any output.

-Type: SwitchParameter Parameter Sets: (All) Aliases: Required: False Position: Named Default value: None Accept pipeline input: False Accept wildcard characters: False
+Type: SwitchParameter Parameter Sets: (All) Aliases: Required: False Position: Named Default value: False Accept pipeline input: False Accept wildcard characters: False

 Shows what would happen if the cmdlet runs.
 The cmdlet is not run.